Brain Boost Bites

 What to do

-Preheat your oven to 140°C. Place the coconut, walnuts and oats on separate oven trays.
-Toast until lightly golden brown, about 5 minutes for the coconut and up to 15 minutes for the walnuts and oats.
+Preheat your oven to 140°C. Place the walnuts and oats (or ground almonds) in separate rows on one large oven tray.
+Toast for 10 minutes, then add the coconut and toast for another 5 minutes, until they’re all light golden.
 Toasting adds loads of flavour and makes these ingredients easier to digest.

-Roughly chop the toasted coconut and walnuts - a small food processor makes this really easy.
-Add the chopped coconut and walnuts to a medium bowl with the oats, chopped chocolate, hemp and chia seeds, salt and cinnamon.
+Tip the toasted walnuts, oats (or ground almonds) and coconut into a small food processor and roughly chop.
+Add to a medium bowl with the chopped chocolate, hemp and chia seeds, salt and cinnamon.
 Use a large spoon to mix well and evenly distribute the ingredients.
+(If you’re walnuts, oats and coconut are still warm, the chocolate will melt a little, which isn’t a bad thing!)

 Squeeze a bit of the mixture together to make sure it will hold in a ball shape.
 If it seems a bit dry, add a little more nut butter, olive oil, or a splash of water to help the mixture come together.

-Scoop up a small amount of the mixture and press it into a mini ice cream scoop or a tablespoon.
+Scoop up a small amount of the mixture and press it into a mini ice cream scoop (4cm diameter is ideal) or a tablespoon.
 Press out onto a baking tray lined with compostable baking paper.

 Place in the freezer until firm, and then store in a sealed container in the fridge or freezer for up to a month.
 I like to store and eat them straight from the freezer. 😊